 5. Red Bull and GoPro

-When Red Bull teamed up with GoPro in 2012 to document a record-breaking stratosphere skydive, they weren’t just creating content – they were making history.
-Red Bull backed the jaw-dropping jump, while the skydiver wore a GoPro camera to capture every heart-stopping moment.
+When Red Bull teamed up with GoPro in 2012 to document a record-breaking stratosphere skydive, they weren’t just creating content.
+Red Bull backed the jump, while the skydiver wore a GoPro camera to capture every moment.

-The partnership was such a hit that the two brands forged a long-term alliance for Red Bull extreme sports events like Red Bull Rampage.
-Now, GoPro cameras exclusively capture the death-defying POV shots that make these events so thrilling to watch.
+The partnership was such a success that the two brands forged a long-term alliance for Red Bull extreme sports events like Red Bull Rampage.
+GoPro cameras now exclusively capture the POV shots that make these events so compelling to watch.

-This partnership works like a charm because both brands speak to the same audience of thrill-seekers and adrenaline junkies.
-Thanks to joining forces, both brands have cemented their association with next-level extreme sports that make ordinary people’s jaws drop.
+This works because both brands speak to the same audience of thrill-seekers.
+By joining forces, both have cemented their association with extreme sports.

 A screenshot from a YouTube video announcing the partnership between GoPro and Red Bull, which shows a BMX rider catching air on a jump.
 Red Bull and GoPro's strategic alliance example.